-The Plus One Problem Solved With Python
+The Plus One problem solved with Python

 The challenge

 Given a non-empty array of digits representing a non-negative integer, increment one to the integer.
+This challenge involves array manipulation similar to finding the intersection of two arrays .

 The digits are stored such that the most significant digit is at the head of the list, and each element in the array contains a single digit.
+For more Python array challenges, you might also be interested in getting the last element of a list .

 You may assume the integer does not contain any leading zero, except the number 0 itself.